lukebellis/Shell2WebP/README.md

 Shell2WebP is a simple Bash script for converting images in the current directory to the WebP format and optionally deleting the originals.

-**Prerequisites**

-Before you start, make sure `cwebp` is installed on your system.
-It's part of the WebP package and can be installed on Ubuntu or Debian-based systems with:

-**sudo apt-get updatesudo apt-get install webp**

 **Installation**

 1. Clone the repository